jcai849/jcai849.github.io/research/chunk.md

 The implementation of such an interface strongly depends on the fact that the data underlying a chunk may be in one of several different states.

-Most notably, an instance of a `chunk` may be returned by `do()`, whose underlying data may still be computed either concurrently, or at some point in the future; the limitation of present data availability has purposely not been placed, in order that concurrent operation scheduling may be dynamic.
+Most notably, an instance of a `chunk` may be returned by `do()`{.R}, whose underlying data may still be computed either concurrently, or at some point in the future; the limitation of present data availability has purposely not been placed, in order that concurrent operation scheduling may be dynamic.
-With this in mind, the chunk will adopt different behaviours internally depending on the status of the data; for example, data that is still being computed will not allow immediate access via `data()`, and may require communications set up in order to be transferred, while fixed and pre-computed data may be immediately accessible or even cached locally.
+With this in mind, the chunk will adopt different behaviours internally depending on the status of the data; for example, data that is still being computed will not allow immediate access via `data()`{.R}, and may require communications set up in order to be transferred, while fixed and pre-computed data may be immediately accessible or even cached locally.

 A simple subclassed form of this particular implementation is given in [@fig:chunk1].